jsperf/jsperf.com/README.md

 ### Coverage

-When [travis-ci](https://travis-ci.org) runs the tests, it enforces 100% code coverage.
-You can run this locally with either
+When [travis-ci](https://travis-ci.org/) runs the tests, it enforces 100% code coverage.
+You can run this locally with:

 ```
 npm test